adorogensky/sandbox/kotlin/README.md

 # Kotlin
 [Comparison to Java](https://kotlinlang.org/docs/comparison-to-java.html)

-* inferred types
-* nullable types
+* classes
-* class properties: declaration, body
+  * properties: declaration, body
-* classes are final by default
+  * final by default
-* open classes are classes that can be inherited
+  * open are those that can be inherited
+* types
+  * no primitives unlike java
+  * inferred
+  * nullable
+* string templates and expressions
 * why not allow empty class declaration if all class properties declared nullable?
-* string templates and expressions
 * refactor
   * null safety typed features
   * 3 links at the end: strings, collections, nullability